SinjurJ/chases-and-stills/readme.md

 This project requires Zig.
 At the time of writing, building was tested with Zig 0.13.0, but past or future versions may work.
 To build, execute `zig build -Doptimize=ReleaseFast`.
 To run, execute the generated executable binary or execute `zig build -Doptimize=ReleaseFast run`.

+One may need to update the hash for raylib-zig.
+To do this, execute `zig fetch --save https://github.com/Not-Nik/raylib-zig/archive/devel.tar.gz`.

 ## Repositories

 *Chases and Stills* can be found on GitHub and IPFS.
 GitHub should always work, but I am personally publishing the repository on IPFS, so it may not always be available there.